smikhalevski/react-hookers/README.md

 ## `useRerender`

 Returns a callback that triggers a component re-render.
 Re-render callback can be safely invoked at any time of the component life cycle.
-By default, if a component is being rendered at the time of re-render callback invocation then re-render is ignored.
-If `force` is set to `true` then re-render is deferred and triggered after current render completes.

 Returned callback doesn't change between hook invocations.

-Using this hook makes you code imperative, which is a bad practice in most cases.
+**Note:** Using this hook makes you code imperative, which is generally considered a bad practice.

 ## `useSemanticCallback`